 In 1994 for the first time since the initiation of the Aleutian triennial surveys, a significant concentration of biomass was detected in the southern Bering Sea area (66,603 t).
-This occurred again in 1997 (95,680 t), 2002 (59,883 t), and 2004 survey (267,556 t, Table 17.6).
-These biomass estimates are a result of large catches from a single haul encountered north of Akun Island in all four surveys.
+This occurred again in 1997 (95,680 t), 2002 (59,883 t), 2004, (267,556 t), and 2010 survey (103,529 t, Table 17.6).
+These biomass estimates are a result of large catches from a single haul encountered north of Akun Island in all five surveys.
 In addition, large catches of Atka mackerel in the 2004 survey were also encountered north of Unalaska Island, with a particularly large haul in the northwest corner of Unalaska Island.
 The 2004 southern Bering Sea strata biomass estimate of 267,556 t is the largest biomass encountered in this area in the survey time series.
 The CV of the 2004 southern Bering Sea estimate is 43%, much lower than previous years as several hauls contributed to the 2004 estimate.
-The 2006 survey estimated only 12,284 t of biomass (CV=44%) from the southern Bering Sea area.
-Most recently, the 2010 survey estimated 102,755 t of biomass in the southern Bering Sea (CV=86%).
-As in past surveys, this biomass estimate is the result of a large catch from a single haul encountered north of Akun Island.
+Most recently, the 2012 survey estimated only 1,010 t of biomass in the southern Bering Sea (CV=77%).
+Very little biomass was observed in the southern Bering Sea in 2012 and no large hauls were encountered north of Akun Island similar to the 2006 survey (Fig. 17.4).

-Areas with large catches of Atka mackerel during the 2004 survey included north of Akun Island and Unalaska Islands, Seguam Pass, Tanaga Pass, Kiska Island, Buldir Island, and Stalemate Bank (Figure 17.5).
-Similar to the 2004 survey, areas with large catches of Atka mackerel in the 2006 survey included Seguam Pass, Tanaga Pass, Kiska Island, and Stalemate Bank (Figure 17.Error!
-Bookmark not defined.).
-In the most recent 2010 survey, areas of large catches included north of Akun Island, northwest of the Islands of Four Mountains, Seguam Pass, Kiska Island, Buldir Island, and Stalemate Bank (Figure 17.Error!
-Bookmark not defined.).
-In the 2002, 2004, 2006, and 2010 surveys Atka mackerel were much less patchily distributed relative to previous surveys and were encountered in 55, 60, 51, and 57% of the hauls respectively, which are the highest rates of encounters in the survey time series.
+Areas with large catches of Atka mackerel in the 2006 survey included Seguam Pass, Tanaga Pass, Kiska Island, and Stalemate Bank (Fig. 17.6).
+Similarly, areas of large catches in the 2010 survey included north of Akun Island, northwest of the Islands of Four Mountains, Seguam Pass, Kiska Island, Buldir Island, and Stalemate Bank (Fig. 17.6).
+In the most recent 2012 survey there were no extremely large catches observed as in previous surveys, and moderate catches were only observed south of Amchitka Island, Kiska Island, and Stalemate Bank (Fig. 17.6) In the 2002, 2004, 2006, and 2010 surveys Atka mackerel were much less patchily distributed relative to previous surveys and were encountered in 55, 58, 52, and 56% of the hauls respectively, which are the highest rates of encounters in the survey time series.
+Although no extremely large catches of Atka mackerel were encountered in the 2012 survey, low to moderate catches were observed in areas consistent with previous surveys, and the percent occurrence of Atka mackerel in the 2012 survey was 48%.

-The average bottom temperatures measured in the 2000 survey were the lowest of any of the Aleutian surveys, particularly in depths less than 200 m where 99% of the Atka mackerel are caught in the surveys (Figure 17.5).
-The average bottom temperatures measured in the 2002 survey were the second lowest of the Aleutian surveys, but significantly higher than the 2000 survey and very similar to the 1994 survey.
+The average bottom temperatures measured in the 2000 and 2012 surveys were the lowest of any of the Aleutian surveys, particularly in depths less than 200 m where 99% of the Atka mackerel are caught in the surveys (Fig. 17.5).
+The average bottom temperatures measured in the 2002 survey were the third lowest of the Aleutian surveys, but significantly higher than the 2000 and 2012 surveys and very similar to the 1994 survey.
 The average bottom temperatures measured in the 2006 and 2010 surveys were slightly above the 2002 survey and very similar to the 1994 survey temperatures.